shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 });
 ```

-This technique also works for `computed` properties, e.g.
+This technique also works for `computed` properties, for example:

 ```JS
 // extend the existing component `sw-text-field` by passing